Zrelo/Improving-Skipping-Fault-Correction-Attack-on-Randomized-Dilithium-via-MILP/README.md

 # Improving-Skipping-Fault-Correction-Attack-on-Randomized-Dilithium-via-MILP
 Our modifications were implemented on 2025-10-03.
 This file is an improved variant of the original implementation at https://github.com/Chair-for-Security-Engineering/dilithium-faults.
-We provide the file correction_attacks.cpp, which only contains our changes, and the full test code after integration with the original code in the folder "skippingFault" at https://github.com/Chair-for-Security-Engineering/dilithium-faults
+We provide the file "correction_attacks.cpp", which only contains our changes, and the full test code after integration with the original code in the folder "skippingFault" at https://github.com/Chair-for-Security-Engineering/dilithium-faults